rdebath/Brainfuck/README.md

     * blub.pl -- "Blub" interpreter in Perl
     * byte2byte.c -- Optimal two cell text to BF converter.
     * cdowhile.c -- A "buggy" BF interpreter that is (surprisingly) still Turing complete.
-    * dblmicrobf.c -- A plain BF interpreter with weird cell sizes.
     * deadbeef.c -- A nice quick interpreter that ONLY has a two command lookahead.
     * easy.c -- A pipelined BF interpreter (or an interpreter for the 'easy' language).
     * Hello_world.bewbs -- An interpreter for strange BF variant.
-    * hydrogen.c -- A component of Tritium that also understands some cell doubling constructs.
+    * hydrogen.c -- A component of Tritium that also understands some cell doubling constructs and weird cell sizes.
     * k-on-fuck.pl -- Another BF variant in perl.
     * lightning.c -- A plain jit interpreter using GNU lightning V2.
     * malbrain.sed -- Convert 'malbrain' to C in sed.